zorgrian/docs/md/generating_project.md

     |__ main.js
     |__ package.json
 ```
-- `main.js` is the main file or we can say it is back process of your app which execute all the code written in node, so you have to write all the node js code inside `main.js`
+- `main.js` is the main file, or we can say it is back process of your app which execute all the code written in node, so you have to write all the node js code inside `main.js`
 - `index.html` is the first view which is render by app initially
 - `package.json` to keep track of all your node packages
 - `assets` to store all assets of your app